Objection Handling 101: Your Guide to Overcoming 40+ Sales Objections

 4. “I need to allocate this budget elsewhere.”

-This objection means that the potential is there to spend money on what you’re offering, but your prospect just doesn’t see it as a priority compared to other things, so they’re putting the money elsewhere.
+This type of objection means that the potential is there to spend money on what you’re offering, but your prospect just doesn’t see it as a priority compared to other things, so they’re putting the money elsewhere.

 5. "Your product looks great, but the price is too high."